DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 That's it for now.

-In part 2, we will start customizing and building the actual application.
+In part 2, we will start customizing and building the actual application by cleaning up the project files and defining a layout using Scala instead of XML.